 Best Beer Stock #2: Crown Holdings (CCK)

 Pennsylvania-based Crown Holdings (CCK) makes steel and aluminum cans and metal caps for the food and beverage and household and consumer products markets.
-The company has a market cap of almost $13 billion.
+The company has a market cap of just over $10 billion.

 As with Ball, the current attraction is that Crown offers exposure to growth in sales of beverage cans.
 There’s more going on behind the scenes with respect to new projects, operational improvements and other initiatives that should keep modest growth intact and offer some margin improvement, but for our purposes, it’s really all about the cans right now.

 As if to drive that point home, Crown Holdings recently sold off a major part of its non-beverage related business.
 The European Tinplate business, which brought in $2.3 billion in 2020 (21% of total revenue), was recently sold to KPS Capital Partners for $2.3 billion.
 Divesting the business, which focused on food cans, aerosol cans, metal closures, etc., will allow Crown to pay down debt, return money to shareholders and invest in more growth-oriented areas of the business (i.e. beverage cans).

-While production capacity has been constrained of late, growth should accelerate in 2022 as those constraints fall off.
+While production capacity has been constrained of late, growth should accelerate as those constraints fall off.
 Couple that with higher orders from customers (management said global beverage can volume should grow just above 10%), a new southwestern U.S. plant opening in 2023 (one in Kentucky just opened too), and what management sees as “no shortage” of new beverage product ideas, you have a very bullish outlook for the next two years.

 I don’t cover either BLL or CCK in Cabot Small-Cap Confidential or Cabot Early Opportunities since these aren’t exactly early-stage or small-cap stocks.
 Still, they’re interesting stories that I think can fit in a lot of investor portfolios, especially right now.